mziru/keyword-data-explorer/README.md

 The app leverages the open-source Gensim API for unsupervised semantic modeling.
 It uses the open-source TMDB web API to generate a custom dataset based on user input keyword(s), automatically cleans the data, outputs some exploratory visualizations, and gives the user options to train, visualize, and tune a Latent Dirichlet allocation (LDA) topic model based on natural language data (titles, taglines, and synopses).

 Note: this is a work in progress with basic functionality and a rudimentary PyWebIO UI for now.
-Some ideas for improvement: more interactive visualizations, more hyperparameter tuning within the browser interface, options to download/export processed data and models, some different ways to visualize and explore the topic groupings--e.g. to see more clearly how the "latent" semantic structures revealed by the model can be interpreted.

 Below is some sample output based on a query using the keyword 'alien':